 - Remove the screws attached to the chopper assembly.
 Then, please use needle-nose pliers to take the chopper out.

 - Check the chopper.
-If it has food debris, you can try cleaning it with a soft brush and warm water.
-However, I recommend replacing it with a new one because it’s likely that the old chopper blade is not working anymore.
+You can try cleaning the chopper blades with a soft brush and warm water if they have food debris.
+However, I recommend replacing the blades with new ones.

 #3 Clean or Replace the Drain Pump

-As you may already know, your dishwasher’s drain pump is in charge of removing any used water from the appliance.
+As you may already know, your dishwasher’s drain pump removes any used water from the appliance.

-These can often get clogged, but a simple clean-out can often resolve the issue.
+The drain pump can often get clogged, but a simple clean-out and timely maintenance can solve the problem.